DevTeam/Pure.DI/readme/Examples.md

 </details>

+The name of the composition root is arbitrarily chosen according to its purpose, but must be limited by C# property naming conventions.
 Actually, the property _Root_ looks like:
 ```c#
 public IService Root
 {